Bisonai/orakl-docs/en/developers-guide/data-feed.md

 > We highly recommend you to keep track of all metadata returned by both `latestRoundData()` and `getRoundData(roundId)`.
 If your application is dependent on frequent updates, you have to make sure in application layer that data returned by any of these functions is not stale.

-`feedProxy` has several other auxiliary functions that should be utilized in order to avoid any issues from misrepresenting the `answer` returned from data feed.
+`FeedProxy` has several other auxiliary functions that should be utilized in order to avoid any issues from misrepresenting the `answer` returned from data feed.

 All `answer`s are returned with a specific decimal precision that can be queried using `decimals()` function.